|Other Position:||Running Backs|

-Veteran college assistant Ron Brown rejoined the Nebraska coaching staff in 2008 and is in his seventh season on Bo Pelini's staff.
-Brown will enters his fourth year as running backs coach in 2014, after coaching tight ends his first three years on Pelini's staff.
+Veteran college assistant Ron Brown rejoined the Nebraska coaching staff in 2008.
+Brown is in his fourth year as running backs coach in 2014, after coaching tight ends the three previous seasons.
 Overall, the 2014 season will be Brown's 24th year as a Husker assistant coach, after serving on the NU staff for 17 seasons from 1987 to 2003.

 Under Brown’s direction, junior I-back Ameer Abdullah enjoyed one of the finest seasons in school history in 2013.
 A first-team All-Big Ten selection and semifinalist for the Doak Walker Award, Abdullah rushed for 1,690 yards.
 He ranked seventh nationally in rushing yards per game and his yardage total was the fourth-best in Nebraska history and the most since All-American Ahman Green ran for 1,877 yards in 1997.

 Abdullah was a consistent performer for an injury-riddled Husker offense this fall, as he tied a school record with 1 100-yard rushing efforts while rushing for at least 85 yards in all 13 games.
 Abdullah added nine rushing touchdowns while averaging 6.0 yards per carry.
 He also caught 26 passes for 232 yards and two more scores.

 Abdullah will enter his senior season with the opportunity to become the first player in school history with three 1,000-yard rushing seasons.
 He is also poised to become just the second Nebraska player with 4,000 rushing yards and is likely to become the Huskers' all-time leader in all-purpose yardage.